resource-watch/slate/source/includes/api/_query.md

 ### Carto datasets

-Carto datasets rely in PostgreSQL and PostGIS for the underlying structure in which the data is saved.
-The queries that you provide are passed through directly to Carto servers, and thus the supported SQL syntax for Carto datasets can be checked [in Carto docs](https://carto.com/help/tutorials/getting-started-with-sql-in-carto/).
+Carto datasets rely in **PostgreSQL** with **PostGIS** for the underlying structure in which the data is saved.
+The queries that you provide to the Query endpoints are passed through directly to Carto servers, and thus the supported SQL syntax for Carto datasets can be checked [in Carto docs](https://carto.com/help/tutorials/getting-started-with-sql-in-carto/).

+### Document-based datasets (JSON, CSV, TSV, XML)

+Document-based datasets rely in **Elasticsearch** for the underlying structure in which the data is saved.
+The queries that you provide are converted from SQL to JSON, and then from JSON to a SQL syntax that is supported by Elasticsearch.
+This conversion is performed by [this package](https://github.com/resource-watch/sql2json), also maintained as a [NPM package](https://www.npmjs.com/package/sql2json).

+Below are listed some of the limitations of using SQL with Elasticsearch, that you should pay attention to when querying document-based datasets:

+* Very large SQL queries may run into some parsing issues.
+* Using scalar functions on nested fields in ORDER BY or WHERE clauses.
+* Sorting by aggregated fields.
+* Using aggregation functions on top of scalar functions.
+* Using sub-selects as sub-queries.

+You can read more about the limitations of using SQL with Elasticsearch [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/sql-limitations.html).